ryankurte/ringlight/README.md

 - [rlfw](rlfw/) contains the Xiao (SAMD21) ringlight firmware
 - [rlclt](rlctl/) contains a ringlight control utility

 The ringlight firmware runs on a seed xiao board, with WS2812 LEDs connected to pin 10.
 Firmware can be downloaded from the [releases](https://github.com/ryankurte/ringlight/releases/latest) page and installed via the uf2 bootloader.
 The ringlight control utility can be installed from source via `cargo install rlctl`, or downloaded from the [releases](https://github.com/ryankurte/ringlight/releases/latest) page.

 Usage:

 - `rlctl set-brightness BRIGHTNESS` to set brightness
 - `rlctl set-rgb R G B` to set RGB colour output
-- `rlctl help` to show help messages
+- `rlctl help` to show help message / options

+Note that values must be between `0-255` (or `0x00-0xff`).

 ### Linux / udev rules